mholling/dnt900/README.md

     $ echo "some broadcast message" > /dev/ttyAMA0

-This original tty is also used to receive event messages posted by the local radio.
+This original tty is also used to receive announcements posted by the local radio.
 In our example, the following messages are emitted when a remote radio joins the network (in tree routing mode) and begins transmitting heartbeats:

     $ cat /dev/ttyAMA0
     - event: remote joined